Censorship: By country

 Censorship for individual countries is measured by Freedom House (FH) Freedom of the Press report, Reporters Without Borders (RWB) Press freedom index and V-Dem government censorship effort index.
 Censorship aspects are measured by Freedom on the Net and OpenNet Initiative (ONI) classifications.
 Censorship by country collects information on censorship, internet censorship, press freedom, freedom of speech, and human rights by country and presents it in a sortable table, together with links to articles with more information.
 In addition to countries, the table includes information on former countries, disputed countries, political sub-units within countries, and regional organizations.

+Australia

+Belgium

+In French-speaking Belgium, politicians considered far-right are banned from live media appearances such as interviews or debates.

 Canada

 Very little is formally censored in Canada, aside from "obscenity" (as defined in the landmark criminal case of R v Butler) which is generally limited to pornography and child pornography depicting and/or advocating non-consensual sex, sexual violence, degradation, or dehumanization, in particular that which causes harm (as in R v Labaye).
 Most films are simply subject to classification by the British Columbia Film Classification Office under the non-profit Crown corporation by the name of Consumer Protection BC, whose classifications are officially used by the provinces of British Columbia, Saskatchewan, Ontario, and Manitoba.